broken/napi-wrapper-gen/README.md

 Sample output
 -------------
-You can view the output of this program by checking out the _*_wrap_ files in my SoulSifter project. https://github.com/broken/soulsifter/tree/master/src/soulsifter
+You can view the output of this program by checking out the __wrap.[h,cc]_ files in my [SoulSifterE](https://github.com/broken/soulsifter-e/tree/master/be/src) project. https://github.com/broken/soulsifter/tree/master/src/soulsifter